PMMAraujo/snappy/docs/source/tutorials.rst

 ^^^^^^^^^^^^^^^^^^^

 In this tutorial we will give a more in-depth look at the outputs created by SNAPPy in the subtyping process.
 This tutorial starts after Tuturial :ref:`tut1`, and uses the outputs created in that tutorial.
 If you have not run Tutorial 1 yet or no longer have its outputs in the folder please do so before the next steps.

-To use SNAPPy the terminal always needs to be executed from the snappy folder on your machine!

 1)
 Look at the content of the snappy folder::